-38. To halt the decline of the species, to restore its numbers to former status and to increase the knowledge about its biology.
+To halt the decline of the species, to restore its numbers to former status and to increase the knowledge about its biology.

-- Compile an inventory of breeding sites and map critical habitats supporting the colonies. - Confer strictly protected status on the species. - Prohibit all types of disturbance to the breeding colonies. - Monitor the population dynamics of the species and warden colonies. - Control and if possible eradicate rats in breeding colonies. - Ensure the protection of the breeding habitat and create SPAs where breeding colonies exist. - Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known colonies. - Promote adequate fishing practices, which take into account the conservation of the species. - Prevent oil spills and chemical pollution of the sea. - Undertake surveys of colonies and research on the conservation biology of the species. - Identify areas at sea important for the species. - Develop an Action Plan to reduce mortality at sea especially from bycatch.
+- Compile an inventory of breeding sites and map critical habitats supporting the colonies. - Confer strictly protected status on the species. - Prohibit all types of disturbance to the breeding colonies. - Antition the population dynamics of the species and warden colonies. - Control and if possible eradicate rats in breeding colonies.

+- Plan, regulate and/or manage activities and processes of coastal and infrastructure development near to known colonies. - ~~~~ Promote adequate fishing practices, which take into account the conservation of the species. - ~~~~ Prevent oil spills and chemical pollution of the sea. - ----- Undertake surveys of colonies and research on the conservation biology of the species. - Identify areas at sea important for the species. - Develop an Action Plan to reduce mortality at sea especially from bycatch.